core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ## Generic proxy advertisements {#generic-advertisements}

 A third party proxy may advertise its availability to act as a proxy for arbitrary CoAP requests.
-This use is not directly related to the protocol indication in other parts of this document, but sufficiently similar to warrant being described in the same document.
+This use is not directly related to the transport indication in other parts of this document, but sufficiently similar to warrant being described in the same document.

 The resource type "TBDcore.proxy" can be used to describe such a proxy.